Research project

-Robust Cross-View Gait Identification with Evidence: A Discriminant Gait GAN Approach
+Robust Cross-view Gait Identification with evidence: A Discriminant Gait Gan Approach

 Gait is an important biometric trait for surveillance and forensic applications, which can be used to identify individuals at a large distance through CCTV cameras.
 However, it is very difficult to develop robust automated gait recognition systems, since gait may be affected by many covariate factors such as clothing, walking surface, walking speed, camera view angle, etc.

-the overall gait appearance substantially.
-Recently, some deep learning approaches (such as CNNs) have been employed to extract view-invariant features, and achieved encouraging
+Out of them, large view angle was deemed as the most challenging factor since it may alter the overall gait appearance substantially.
+Recently, some deep learning approaches (such as CNNs) have been employed to extract view-invariant features, and achieved encouraging results on small data sets.

 However, they do not scale well to large dataset, and the performance decreases significantly w.r.t. number of subjects, which is impractical to large-scale surveillance applications.